Libya's new prime minister is low-key technocrat

 Interim Oil Minister Ali Tarhouni, who had been the front-runner for the post, received only three votes.

-In a hastily called news conference after the vote, Keib paid tribute to the sacrifices Libyans had made to rid their country of Muammar Gaddafi's cruelly quixotic 42-year rule.
+In a hastily called news conference after the vote, Keeb paid tribute to the sacrifices Libyans had made to rid their country of Muammar Gaddafi's cruelly quixotic 42-year rule.

 "We salute and remember the revolutionaries who we will never forget.
 We will not forget their families," the softly spoken electrical engineering professor said in English.